 Restaurants in Maine

-Dine on seafood cioppino with fresh-caught fish or jumbo baked lobsters at La Bella Vita, in the Harborside Hotel.
+Dine on fresh seafood cioppino with fresh-caught fish or jumbo baked lobster.

 The secret to owner-chef Sam Hayward’s success is his honest, earthbound cooking.
 And his temple to simply prepared food is Fore Street—a cavernous warehouse space that miraculously manages to feel homey, thanks to old barn wood, worn leather booths, and an all-around lived-in patina.

 Chefs/partners Mark (“M”) Gaier and Clark (“C”) Frasier of the esteemed Ogunquit restaurant Arrows opened this seaside bistro in quaint Perkins Cove in 2006—welcome news for locals and out-of-staters who want to sample their cuisine (and produce from the duo’s renowned garden) but not spend a for

 Eclectic, organic foods are the specialty at this downtown Brunswick restaurant serving everything from Cuban shrimp to beef Brisket.
 The interior is simple but inviting, with white tablecloths, squash-yellow walls, and framed artwork throughout.